Meilism/IMC-Prosperity-Trading-Challenge/README.md

 ## Structure

 ### Trading strategy
-For any given product, calculate its fair market price based on historical data, and make trading decisions based on the difference between the fair market price and the available quotes in the market.
+For any given product, calculate its fair market price based on historical data, and make trading decisions based on the fair market price and the outstanding orders in the market.

 Trading decision may be:
 - Buy if the fair market price is higher than the best ask price
 - Sell if the fair market price is lower than the best bid price
-- Attempt to buy/sell if the fair market price is within the bid-ask spread The trading decision should also depend on the current position to make sure if the order is matched, it will not exceed the position limit.
+- Attempt to buy/sell if the fair market price is within the bid-ask spread

+The trading decision should also depend on the current position to make sure if the order is matched, it will not exceed the position limit.
+And to avoid position imbalance in the case of unwanted market movement, the trading decision should also consider the current position.

 All user data is stored in `traderData` and needs to be serialized to `string` object before returning to the simulator.
 ```python